seng637-master/seng637-a3/Assignment3.md

 ## 5.3 LAB REPORT (40%)

 Students will be required to submit a report on their work in the assignment as a group.
-To be consistent, please use the template Word file “Lab 3 Report Template.doc” provided online under the Assignment 3 folder.
+To be consistent, please use the template markdown file ([Assignment3-ReportTemplate.md](Assignment3-ReportTemplate.md)) provided online under the Assignment 3 folder.
 If desired, feel free to rename the sections, as long as the headings are still descriptive and accurate.
-In the report should be included
+In the report should be included.

 | Marking Scheme                                                                                                                                                                           |     |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |